 3 Day Itinerary for New York City

-With some of the best museums in the U.S. along with lots of history hidden among the bright lights, New York City offers families a lifetime of experiences.
-Though with just a few days to explore, make the most of your time with an itinerary infused with history, nature and the arts.
+New York City offers families a lifetime of experiences.
+With just a few days to explore, make the most of your time with an itinerary infused with history, nature and the arts.
 Much of this itinerary will be done using NYC transit systems.
 Scroll down to the bottom of the post for details and tips for buying tickets and using an NYC MetroCard with kids.

 Day One: Downtown Manhattan with Kids

 After arriving in NYC, explore the oldest part to catch some of the best views along with its rich history.
 Since the Statue of Liberty tops the list, start here and walk north.
 It’s a must for families with school-age kids.
 As you walk through the day, immigration and nation building are themes.